 Using the Test Message function, you can simply sent an RS232 ASCII string to prove the configuration settings and connections.
 It is not possible to send extended ASCII characters or control characters using the test message function.
-If you are testing paging, you must include the full cap code and bleep type within this message string as shown on the example below.

 CONTACT INPUTS.

 The L7700 features two on-board independent closing contact inputs which may be configured for the following operations: